A little about HTTP 503 error code

 Scenario 2 – Traffic increase is temporary

-So, your website got featured on a popular news site or customers really liked your products and shared the stories on Facebook/Twitter?
-Similarly, you ran an ad campaign on Google Ads or Facebook ads etc. during black Friday or holiday season?
+So, your website got featured on a popular news site or customers liked your products/pages and shared the stories on Facebook/Twitter, etc.?

-In that case, your current server capacity is such that only can deal with the regular traffic, but as it increases due to any above mentioned factors, it is unable to handle this.
+In that case, your current server capacity is such that only can deal with regular traffic, but as it increases due to any of above mentioned factors, it is unable to handle this.

-In that case, they will charge you more only for the period when your website consumed more resources.
+In that case, they will charge you more only for the period when your website consumes more resources.

 http 503 WordPress